aanfaisal/audit/readme.md

 # The Goal
-Will be Audit App for Building based on Laravel 5.5
+Will be Electrical Energy Audit Applications for Buildings - with Laravel 5.5

 # Requirements
 * [Latest PHP 7](http://php.net)